 It’s challenging but yes it’s so worth it!.
 Seeing the joy on my daughter’s face is priceless.

-The downfall is that I end up experiencing anxiety because I hope that each event will be safe.
-I’m working on different ways of reducing my anxiety but having a plan is so helpful.
+The downfall is that it’s still challenging to not feel anxious.
+I’m working on different ways of reducing my anxiety but having a plan can be helpful.
 Also remember that your host may be feeling nervous too but allergy parents are so appreciative of all the effort that goes into including our little ones.

 My husband and I take turns to keep an eye on my daughter so that we can also try to relax and socialize.
 I try to remember to breathe and focus on all that we’ve done to ensure her safety.